-This is the potato salad I grew up with, with eggs, mayonnaise, and mustard.
-I use red onions in the salad, but the onions may be omitted.
-When I make the salad for company, I often leave the onions out and offer them in a bowl.
+This is a comforting potato salad made with eggs, mayonnaise, and mustard.
+It's very good with chopped red onions, but the onions may be omitted.
+Or leave the onions out of the salad and — for onion lovers —offer them on the side in a small bowl.

 If you prefer a sweeter flavor, use Miracle Whip salad dressing instead of mayonnaise and add a tablespoon or two of sweet pickle relish.

 - 3 pounds potatoes, cut into 1-inch cubes

 - 5 or 6 hard-cooked eggs,* cooled and coarsely chopped